SyncholisticMG/gh/chapter2/workspace.md

 Is it a JOURNEY,
 a continues venture taking you on a connection exploration through space time and beyond?

-It is all about your unique individualised way how you internalise the subject matter at hand to break down the strands of information, cognitise the data and make it *I am* self-realised.
+It's all about your unique individualised way how you internalise the subject matter at hand to break down the strands of information, cognitise the data and make it *I am* self-realised.
 Thoughts and thought constructs expressed in images, metaphors can be added and alchemised into the rest of our awareness as an expression of being a multidimensional,